tommac08/docsv2/sources/lighthouse.md

 page_description: How to watch images using Shippable's Lighthouse Feature
 page_keywords: lighthouse, shippable ci, documentation, shippable, watch docker images

-# Lighthouse: Shippable's Image Watcher
+# Lighthouse: Image Watcher

 ## Overview

 Have you ever wasted your time debugging a broken build only to realize a few frustrated hours later that it was due to something that changed in one of the images you depend on?

-Well, Lighthouse to the rescue!
+This is where lighthouse can come to your rescue.

 Lighthouse is available to all users of Shippable (yes, for free).
 Using this feature, you can add any image from any registry that you want to track and get notified via email when there is an update.
 It is a simple set up and we will be adding more functionality to this feature over time - so keep a watch on our watcher.